JHashimoto0518/dotnet-winforms-extenders/README.md

 # dotnet-extensions

-A comprehensive collection of extension methods to enhance and simplify .NET development (currently in development).
+A collection of extension methods to enhance and simplify .NET development (currently in development).

 ## WinForms.UI